zeyuz35/zeyuz35.github.io/vault/Meeting.md

 Sizing the break, conditional on a consistent break date estimator

 - this is not intuitive, need to do something like $||\Lambda_1 - \Lambda_0||$ as a measure of break size, and I'm not sure how well this can be interpreted anyway
+- this is also unfeasible due to the infinite dimension of such a matrix
 - Or, more ambitiously, come up with an estimation method which estimates the same set of factors, but allows the loadings to be different in each regime
 - [@cheng_shrinkage_2016] in their last section provides the closest thing to a decomposition of breaks
 - could try to apply this decomposition for various datasets and find something interesting as an empirical paper...